 A special kind of distribution that serves streamed media files using a Real Time Messaging Protocol (RTMP) connection.

 Before you calculate an HMAC signature, you first assemble the required components in a canonical order.
 The preencrypted string is the string-to-sign.

-An HTML coded button that enables an easy way to charge customers a recurring fee.
+An HTML-coded button that enables an easy way to charge customers a recurring fee.

 A word that is the same or nearly the same as an indexed word and that should produce the same results when specified in a search request.
 For example, a search for "Rocky Four" or "Rocky 4" should return the fourth Rocky movie.
 This can be done by designating that

 4are synonyms for

 IV.
 Synonyms are language-specific.

-Also called labeling.
+Amazon SES: Also called labeling.
 A way to format return path email addresses so that you can specify a different return path for each recipient of a message.
 Tagging enables you to support VERP.
-For example, if Andrew manages a mailing list, he can use the return paths email@example.com and firstname.lastname@example.org and email@example.com so that he can determine which email bounced.
+For example, if Andrew manages a mailing list, he can use the return paths email@example.com and firstname.lastname@example.org so that he can determine which email bounced.

 An EC2 instance that runs Hadoop map and reduce tasks, but does not store data.
 Task nodes are managed by the master node, which assigns Hadoop tasks to nodes and monitors their status.
 While a job flow is running you can increase and decrease the number of task nodes.
 Because they don't store data and can be added and removed from a job flow, you can use task nodes to manage the EC2 instance capacity your job flow uses, increasing capacity to handle peak loads and decreasing it later.